 From Matsumoto Station, take the Shinano Line to Nagano Station.
 There are many services every day including the Limited Express Shinano – taking around 50 minutes – and local services – taking around 1.5 hours.
 For the daily train schedule, please refer to our ‘Limited Express Shinano Line Timetable’ page.
 Once at Nagano, follow the directions above.

 There is no direct public transport from Takayama Station to Nagano, presenting travelers with different options.
 For those traveling by train, the easiest option is to take the Hokuriku Shinkansen north to Toyama – approximately 50 minutes – and follow the directions above.
 The total journey takes around 2.5 to 3 hours depending on which services you use.
 Once at Nagano, follow the directions above.

-Noting that Obuse can also be reached from Kamikochi via Matsumoto, please refer to the destination pages for instructions how to get to both Takayama and Matsumoto.
+Bus services from Takayama to Shirakawa-go and Gokayama along with Kamikochi make Obuse accessible from those destinations.
+Noting that Obuse can also be reached from Kamikochi via Matsumoto, refer to the destination pages for instructions how to get to both Takayama and Matsumoto.

 We can arrange both private tours with an English-speaking guide or a private charter, including a private vehicle and driver but without a guide.
 We’d love to be part of that experience and help you discover even more!

 Awarded a 2019 TripAdvisor Travelers’ Choice Award for our 1-Day Snow Monkeys, Zenko-ji Temple & Sake Tour – recognised as one of the Top 10 Experiences in Japan – we have the local knowledge and experience to help you get the most out of your time in Nagano.